 How to Transfer Data from Lumia to Any iOS Devices

-If you are a proud owner of smartphones running on two different operating systems such as Windows and iOS, you might face a challenging task of transferring the data from your Windows phone to iPhone.
-Transferring the data between the two devices running the OS of different platform is not as easy as it is when you have devices with common platform.
+If you are a proud owner of smartphones running on two different operating systems such as Windows and iOS, you might face the challenging task of transferring the data from your Windows phone to iPhone.
+Transferring the data between the two devices running the OS of the different platforms is not as easy as it is when you have devices with a common platform.
 This article aims to guide you through two simple routes that you can follow to transfer the data stored in your Windows phone such as Nokia Lumia to iPhone or other iOS devices.
-You don't need worry about how to transfer from lumia to iphone or How to transfer contacts from lumia to iphone any more after reading this artile.
+You don't need to worry about how to transfer from Lumia to iPhone or How to transfer contacts from Lumia to iPhone anymore after reading this article.
 Read them on.

-- Part2: Transfer Data Wirelessly via Microsoft ID
+- Part 1: Transfer Data Wirelessly via Microsoft ID

-Transfer Data from Lumia to iPhone in One Click.
+- Part 2: Transfer Data from Lumia to iPhone Using PhoneCopy

 Step 1: Make an account on Outlook.com.